 Dr. JoAnn Yanez: Absolutely.
 The naturopathic colleges are located across North America.
 There are three colleges on the west coast.
 There’s Bastyr University in Seattle.
 There is the National University of Natural Medicine, they just recently changed their name.
 They’re in the Portland area.
 There is Bastyr University which is in San Diego.
 They have a campus in San Diego.
 Then there’s the Southwest College in Phoenix.

 National University of Health Sciences is in Lombard, Illinois, just outside of Chicago.
 University of Bridgeport is in Bridgeport, Connecticut.
 Then two colleges in Canada.
-Canadian College of Naturopathic Medicine in Toronto, and Boucher Institute in Vancouver.
+Canadian College of Naturopathic Medicine in Toronto, and Canadian College of Naturopathic Medicine – Boucher Campus in Vancouver.

 Erin Brinker: This is the same kind of degree as… it’s a doctorate degree.
 So, you finish a Bachelor’s Degree and then go on to study Naturopathic Medicine.
 Is that correct?